 It sounds simple but the nutrient-gene connection is quite complicated.
 Our DNA is a carrier of genetic information passed down from parent to child.
 DNA is made up of four nucleotides A, T, C, and G. Our DNA instructs all the cellular processes for life.

-Genetic variations can occur when there is a change in DNA sequencing for example in sickle cell anaemia (1).
+Genetic variations can occur when there is a change in DNA sequencing for example in sickle cell anemia (1).
 These genetic variations don’t cause disease on their own but convey a tendency towards disease.
 For example, CYP1A2 is a genetic variation that is linked to cardiovascular disease.

 Research shows that nutrient deficiencies have an effect on our DNA and our health.